KohlovaK/AzureSentinelMap/README.md

 <img src="https://snipboard.io/Q3fNRw.jpg" height="80%" width="80%" alt="firewall"/>

 <b>2.
 Creating Log Analytics Workspace:</b>  <br/>
 I created and connected logs with my virtual machine.
 The goal of these logs is to monitor from which countries are the attackers coming.
-Later, I will connect the logs with Sentinel to display locations of the attacks.
+Later, I will connect the logs with Sentinel to display the locations of the attacks.
 Log Analytics Workspace is named "lawHoneypot1".

 <img src="https://snipboard.io/szok1j.jpg" height="80%" width="80%" alt="log"/>